 At or prior to the effective time of the Merger, we will enter into a Contingent Value Rights Agreement, or CVR Agreement, with a rights agent, or the Rights Agent, pursuant to which our pre-Merger common stockholders will receive one contingent value right, or CVR, for each outstanding share of our common stock held by such stockholder on such date.
-Each CVR will represent the contractual right to receive certain net proceeds, if any, derived from any consideration that is paid to us as a result of the disposition of our pre-Merger legacy assets by December 31, 2023, net of any indemnity obligations, transaction costs and certain other expenses, during the period that is three years after the closing of the Merger.
+Each CVR will represent the contractual right to receive payments from the post-closing combined company upon receipt of certain proceeds, if any, derived from consideration paid as a result of the disposition of our pre-Merger legacy assets, net of any indemnity obligations, transaction costs and certain other expenses.
 The contingent payments under the CVR Agreement, if they become payable, will become payable to the Rights Agent for subsequent distribution to the holders of the CVRs subject to certain withholdings for expenses and potential indemnity claims.
 In the event that no such proceeds are received, holders of the CVRs will not receive any payment pursuant to the CVR Agreement.
 There can be no assurance that any holders of CVRs will receive any payments with respect thereto.